tlevine/www.thomaslevine.com/content/!/world-data-world/index.md

 ---
 To me, it is common sense that data could be extracted from a pair of pants and that that data could be converted into a slice of apple pie.
 But for many people, it is not common sense.

-I think that people need to get this concept before they can understand how we use data to influence our world.
-Things that seemed impossible before one understands this concept become common sense after one really gets it, and I've been using interactive technology to teach people that.
+An understanding of this concept can change how someone thinks; things that previously seemed impossible become common sense after one really gets this concept.

+The best way I've found to teach this concept is to create interactive technology that seems impossible until you understand the new concept.

 I break this article into three major sections.